abhishek-kr01/stackwise/README.md

 **Stackwise** is a full-stack, modern web application designed as a community-driven platform where developers can **ask questions**, **post answers**, **comment**, and **vote** on content — inspired by the functionality of Stack Overflow.
 Built with **Next.js**, **TypeScript**, and powered by **Appwrite** as the backend-as-a-service (BaaS), this project demonstrates a modular, scalable, and maintainable codebase suitable for both personal and professional development use.

----

-## 📸 Preview

-> Add a screenshot or GIF here

----

 ## 🚀 Features

 - ✅ User Authentication (Register & Login)